 Jaune tournesol is a pigment preparation created by Ocres de France in 2021.

-This is a synthetic pigment without any danger for health or the environment.
+This pigment is synthetic, without any danger for health or the environment.
 It is composed of 88% of natural ingredients.

 Pigment made by Ocres de France